flatcar-archive/flatcar-docs/os/booting-on-vagrant.md

 ## New box versions

-Flatcar Linux is a rolling release distribution and versions that are out of date will automatically update.
-If you want to start from the most up to date version you will need to make sure that you have the latest box file of Flatcar Linux.
+Flatcar Container Linux is a rolling release distribution and versions that are out of date will automatically update.
+If you want to start from the most up to date version you will need to make sure that you have the latest box file of Flatcar Container Linux.
 You can do this using `vagrant box update` - or, simply remove the old box file and Vagrant will download the latest one the next time you `vagrant up`.

 ```sh
 vagrant box remove flatcar-alpha vmware_fusion